Robotic-Decision-Making-Lab/waterlinked_dvl/README.md

 1. Use this repository [as a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) for your project
-2. Replace all instances of "libdvla50" with your own project's name
+2. Replace all instances of "libwaterlinked" with your own project's name
 3. Replace the source code with your own project!

 Feel free to remove any unused configurations/pipelines and to adjust things as